The Chiral Domain of a Camera Arrangement: Abstract

 \section{Abstract}

-We introduce the chiral domain of an arrangement of projective cameras $\mathcal{A} = \{A_1,\hdots, A_m\}$ which is the subset of $\P^3$ visible in $\mathcal{A}$.
-It generalizes the classical definition of chirality to include all of $\P^3$.
-We give an algebraic description of the chiral domain which allows us to define and describe a chiral version of Triggs' joint image~\cite{triggs1995geometry,triggs95}.
-The chiral domain also leads to a polyhedral derivation of Hartley's chiral inequalities~\cite{hartley1998chirality,HartleyZisserman2004} for deciding when a projective reconstruction can be made chiral.
+We introduce the chiral domain of an arrangement of cameras $\mathcal{A} = \{A_1,\hdots, A_m\}$ which is the subset of $\P^3$ visible in $\mathcal{A}$.
+It generalizes the classical definition of chirality to include all of $\P^3$ and offers a unifying framework for studying multiview chirality.
+We give an algebraic description of the chiral domain which allows us to define and describe the chiral version of Triggs' joint image~\cite{triggs1995geometry,triggs95}.
+We then use the chiral domain to re-derive and extend prior results on chirality due to Hartley~\cite{hartley1998chirality,HartleyZisserman2004}.